City-Bureau/city-scrapers/README.md

 ## What can I learn from working on the City Scrapers?

-A lot about the City of Chicago!
+A lot about the  City of amazing Chicago!
 What is City Council talking about this week?
 What are the local school councils, and what community power do they have?
 What neighborhoods is the police department doing outreach in?
 Who governs our water?

 From building a scraper, you'll gain experience with: